woanversace/react/README.md

 ## Props

-When we use our defined components, we can add attributes called props.
-These attributes are available in our component  as `this.props` and can be used in our render method to render dynamic data:
+Once you define components as above, you can add attributes, which are called props.
+These attributes are available in your component as `this.props`, which can be used in your render method to render dynamic data:

 ```js
 var MyComponent = React.createClass({